Dual-use reviewer architecture brief

 ProducesReadiness score, fix-list, cost-of-readiness and status: ready, repairable, blocked or evidence-required.

-Cannot produceApproval · advice · decision · evidence change.
+Cannot produceApproval · advice · decision · underwriting · coverage · evidence change.

 03CRE

-ReadsFRI outputs, programme records, mandate criteria, instrument rules, geography and eligibility constraints.
+ReadsFRI outputs, programme records, mandate criteria, insurer risk-review criteria, instrument rules, geography and eligibility constraints.

-DoesMatches programme units to capital routes using institutional criteria.
+DoesMatches programme units to capital and risk-review routes using institutional criteria.

-ProducesMandate fit, capital route, co-funding options, gap flags and route notes.
+ProducesMandate fit, risk-review fit, capital route, insurer review route, co-funding options, gap flags and route notes.

-Cannot produceApproval · advice · decision · evidence change.
+Cannot produceApproval · advice · decision · underwriting · coverage · evidence change.

 04CII

-ReadsControlled outputs from the Programme Registry, FRI and Capital Routing Engine.
+ReadsControlled outputs from the Programme Registry, FRI and Capital & Risk Routing Engine.

-DoesPresents evidence, readiness, risks, scenarios, verification status and portfolio views.
+DoesPresents evidence, readiness, risks, continuity logic, avoided-loss assumptions, verification status and portfolio views.

-Cannot produceApproval · advice · decision · evidence change.
+Cannot produceApproval · advice · decision · underwriting · coverage · evidence change.

 05. Authority Boundary